digikar99/numericals/docs/install.md

 (ql:quickload "dense-numericals")
 ```

-## Using extensible-compound-types

-If you are using `numericals`, you do not need to look into [extensible-compound-types](https://github.com/digikar99/extensible-compound-types).

-TODO: What to do if you are using `dense-numericals`?

 ## Using ultralisp

 [Fetch from this dist of ultralisp](https://github.com/digikar99/polymorphic-functions#getting-it-from-ultralisp).
 Once `(ql:quickload "numericals")` or `(ql:quickload "dense-numericals")` is successful; use inside your own package using `:mix` option of `uiop:define-package` (see above discussion), or [package-local-nicknames](https://common-lisp-libraries.readthedocs.io/#libraries).